Purple Loosestrife

 dehydrate tissues, they tighten and restore tone to

-them, and in doing that lessen oversecretion.
-So Purple
+them, and in doing they lessen oversecretion.
+So purple

 them in a soothing mucilage, which eases inflammation